Ama Yangri Trek - 3 Days

 Essential Information

-During the trek, you’ll stay in lodges and teahouses, featuring private bathrooms and standard rooms (whenever available).
-Electricity for charging devices, Wi-Fi access, and hot showers are generally available in most lodges, though they may require an extra fee.
-You need to stay in Kathmandu before and after the trek, but this is not included in the package.
+During the Ama Yangri Trek you'll stay in lodges and teahouses with private bathrooms and standard rooms wherever available.
+Electricity for charging devices, Wi-Fi, and hot showers are generally on offer at most lodges, though they may cost a little extra.
+You'll need accommodation in Kathmandu before and after the trek, which isn't included in the package.

 Meals